Kharmalina/Multiverse-Assessment-Portfolio/KPK-Car-Dealership/README.md

 ### JF 4.4
 - Can interpret and implement a given design while remaining compliant with security and maintainability requirements
 - With our design, the team needed a functionality to register, login, logout, and all other endpoints.
 With that in mind, we were compliant with security and maintainability requirements by adding middleware to protect all endpoints with the use of access token, refresh tokens, signing and verifying JWTs.
-CD is also helpful so we can be aware when deployments succeeds or fails and we can look intot codebase to debug and make sure the application is still compliant with security and maintainability.
+CD is also helpful so we can be aware when deployments succeeds or fails and we can look into the codebase to debug and make sure the application is still compliant with security and maintainability.

 ### JF 5.5
 - Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues
 - My general technique to problem solving is asking myself what is the problem in the first place and what is my goal to get to the solution.
 If it is debugging, I look at the error messages or a `console.log()`, and play around with the code.
 If it is adding a feature, I do my research and look up resources such as documentation, videos, etc. I also do this with debugging.
 I then lean to my colleagues for help and get their input.
 In terms of KPK Car Dealership, I used this general process to code.
 For example, when I want to implement validation for the login and sign up form, I needed to research what packages, like `yup`, did I need to accomplish the validation.
-There were points where it was not working, so taking my time, looking at the erorr messages, and deeper research was essential to the success of of this implementation.
+There were points where it was not working, so taking my time, looking at the error messages, and deeper research was essential to the success of of this implementation.

 ### JF 6.4
 - Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
 - A lot of my time working on the codebase was independent work.
 For example, researching on middleware and functionality between a user and an admin user.
 Contributing to the implementation and asking my team for input and feedback.
-I consider myself a responsible developer and team memeber, checking in on my teammates, asking where they are at and give each other contructive critism that sheds light on the work not the person.
+I consider myself a responsible developer and team member, checking in on my teammates, asking where they are at and give each other constructive criticism that sheds light on the work not the person.

 ### JF 6.6
 - Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve